WebAssembly/spec/md-proto/WebAssembly.md

 during the call, and the execution of the called function is performed independently.
 In this way, calls form a stack-like data structure called the *call stack*.

-> Implementations needn't pass a literal argument to represent the recursion depth.

 > Data associated with the call stack is stored outside any linear address space and is not directly accessible to applications.